raspberrypilearning/anime-expressions/en/step_2.md

 title: If you have a Code Editor account
 ---

-Click the 'Remix' button to create a copy of the project in your Raspberry Pi account.
-This means you can save a copy of the project.
+Click the 'Save' button to create a copy of the project in your Raspberry Pi account.

 --- /collapse ---